zainasghar200/Vartur-FullStack/README.md

 ## npm run dev

 To run the project we use 'npm run dev'.
 This command will use .env.production file for environment and run app in production mode

+# Client Side Setup in TypeScript

+# Installation

+Following are the steps to setup this project

+## npm install

+First you have to install node_modules folder by using 'npm install'

+## npm run serve

+To run the project we use 'npm run serve'.
+This command will use .env file for environment

+## npm run dev

+To run the project we use 'npm run dev'.
+This command will use .env.production file for environment and run app in production mode